faithvoid/HerculesDJ4Set-ReMiXXX/README.md

 **Knobs:**
 - Hi Knobs = Gain Knobs
-- Mid Knobs = N/A (feel free to map them to whatever you can use them for!)
+- Mid Knobs = FX1 Slot 1 / FX2 Slot 2 (feel free to map them to whatever you can use them for!)
 - Low Knobs = Super FX Knobs

 **Faders:**